 Five of 12 Fed districts expressed concern about next year’s outlook, partly due to the lack of clarity about the budget, the report said.

-“Business levels are not bad,” Jerald Fishman, chief executive officer at chipmaker Analog Devices Inc. (ADI), said on a Nov.
+“Business levels are not bad,” Jerald Fishman, chief executive officer at chipmaker Analog Devices Inc. (ADI:US), said on a Nov.
 27 call with analysts.
 Still, “there’s so much uncertainty out there in Europe and the U.S.”

 Fishman said that because of a lack of clarity on government tax policies, “people are just standing still and that impacts their capital spending budget.”